133-135 Bethnal Green Road[email protected]

 Fees

-The course fee for the entire year is £2400, payable upon acceptance of your offer.
+The programme fee for the entire year is £3000, payable upon acceptance of your offer.

-Thanks to generous gifts from fellows and community members, there are some full and partial scholarships available.
+Thanks to generous gifts from fellows and community members there are some scholarships available, which can help with both programme fees and accommodation.
 Please indicate in your application if your participation is contingent on a scholarship.

-(If your participation is contingent on securing a scholarship and you are offered a spot but are not able to secure a scholarship, you are not obligated to participate in the course.)
+(If your participation is contingent on securing a scholarship and you are offered a spot but are not able to secure a scholarship, you are not obligated to participate in the programme.)

 How to Apply